paichunlin/LLM_Post_Training_GRPO/README.md

 ### LLM Post Training: Beyond GRPO for hard math reasoning and agentic reasoning
-I implemented DeepSeekMath's GRPO from the ground up and extended it with state-of-art research findings from DAPO, DrGRPO, more for hard math reasoning and agentic reasoning.
+I implemented DeepSeek's GRPO from the ground up and extended it with state-of-art research findings from DAPO and others for hard math reasoning and agentic reasoning.

 ### Multi-GPU Setup
 This GRPO training requires at least two A100 GPUs.
 One is used for training the model.
 The other is used for evaluation and rollout.